Rational homology and homotopy of high dimensional string links: Introduction

 \item[-] In Section~\ref{graph_complexes} we prove Theorem~\ref{rational_homotopy_thm}, which determines the rational homotopy of $\emb$.
 The plan of the proof is the same as that of \cite[Theorem 1.1 (ii)]{aro_tur13}, for which our theorem is a generalization.
-In order to prove \cite[Theorem 1.1 (ii)]{aro_tur13}, the authors, Arone and Turchin, explicitly describe \textit{hairy graph-complexes} computing the rational homology and the rational homotopy of the space $\overline{\mbox{Emb}}_c(\rbb^m, \rbb^d)$.
-Our complexes, explicitly described in Section~\ref{graphs_complexes_emh-empi}, are the same as theirs except that the external vertices of our graphs are colored by the components of the links.
-They are obtained by taking the injective resolution of the target $\Omega$-modules in~\eqref{final_splitting_H} and~\eqref{final_splitting_pi}.
+In order to prove \cite[Theorem 1.1 (ii)]{aro_tur13}, the authors, Arone and the second author, explicitly describe \textit{hairy graph-complexes} computing the rational homology and the rational homotopy of the space $\overline{\mbox{Emb}}_c(\rbb^m, \rbb^d)$.
+Our complexes, described in Section~\ref{graphs_complexes_emh-empi}, are the same as theirs except that the external vertices of our graphs are colored by the components of the links.\footnote{Similar graph-complexes were studied in~\cite{CKV}.} They are obtained by taking the injective resolution of the target $\Omega$-modules in~\eqref{final_splitting_H} and~\eqref{final_splitting_pi}.
 Theorem~\ref{rational_homotopy_thm} follows from the fact that the homotopy hairy graph-complex turns out to be exactly the subcomplex of connected graphs of the homology hairy graph-complex.
+At the end of this section we explain how our graph-complexes are related to the modular envelop of the ${\mathcal L}_\infty$ operad.

 \item[-] Section~\ref{s:low} is devoted to Conjecture~\ref{con:low} saying that our hairy graph-complex computes the rational homotopy of $\emb$ for any codimension $> 2$.
 We show Theorem~\ref{t:low} that the statement of the conjecture is true at the level of $\pi_0$.
 From the point of view of the hairy graph-complex only its tree part can contribute to degree zero.
-Another way to say it is that the rational additive invariants of higher dimensional string links can all be expressed as generalized Milnor type invariants~\cite{casson,habeg_masb00,kosch,munson11}.\footnote{We also believe that such invariants can be expressed as Bott-Taubes type integrals similarly to the Haefliger invariant~\cite{sakai10}.}
+Another way to say it is that the rational additive invariants of higher dimensional string links can all be expressed as generalized Milnor-Koschorke type invariants~\cite{casson,CohKS,habeg_masb00,kosch,munson11}.\footnote{We also believe that such invariants can be expressed as Bott-Taubes type integrals similarly to the Haefliger invariant~\cite{sakai10}.}